NangoHQ/nango/docs/docs/introduction.md

 -   [and more...](https://nango.dev/oauth-providers)

 If your favorite API is missing [open a GitHub issue](https://github.com/NangoHQ/nango/issues/new) or [contribute it right away](https://docs.nango.dev/contribute-api): The API configurations are just simple [entries in a YAML file](https://www.nango.dev/oauth-providers).

-## 🛡️ Small, self-contained & ready for production

-Nango is purposely small, focused on its one task and easy to deploy in production:

--   Runs as a single docker container
--   Updates easily (`docker pull`)
--   Secured with an API key
--   Managed with a CLI

-Nango's community continuously maintains & expands API templates.

 ## 🔍 Where to learn more